laginha/yard/README.md

             }, )
         },
     )
-    #fields returned in json response - only used in index and show methods
+    #fields returned in json response - used if QueryField is returned
     fields = ('id', 'title', 'publication_date', ('author', ('name',)) )

     @staticmethod